KILTprotocol/specifications/docs/did/kilt-published-credential-collection-v1.md

 ## Security considerations

 In most cases, the credentials published in a collection behind a service endpoint are meant to be consumed in a non-interactive way, i.e., without the participation of the credential subject proving ownership over them.
-This means that the trust in the link between the credential subject and the credentials in the published collection must be established as a separate step.
+This means that the trust in the link between the credential subject and the credentials in the published collection SHOULD be established as a separate step.

-**Credential consumers must at the very least verify that the subject of each and every credential of interest in the published collection, i.e., the value of the `claim.owner` property, matches the identity of the intended subject.
+**Credential consumers SHOULD at the very least verify that the subject of each and every credential of interest in the published collection, i.e., the value of the `claim.owner` property, matches the identity of the intended subject.
 This operation is required because it is trivial for malicious third parties to retrieve the credential collection of an unaware user and publish the same collection as one of their own endpoints.
 This operation might mislead unaware credential consumers.**

 [did-core-spec]: https://www.w3.org/TR/did-core